adamwreuben/cloud_timetable/README.md

 Hello everyone seeing this...I have dicided to open source this project.
 Its an angular project for generating timetable for Universities.
 I will Add more description as Days Goes on.
-FEEL FREE TO FOLK AND ADD MORE FEATURE
+FEEL FREE TO FORK AND ADD MORE FEATURE